mhoffrog/onedev-manual/pages/production-cluster.md

 ### How to Set Up

-1. Manage these projects under a certain user say _production_.
+1. Make these projects owned by a certain user say _production_.
 2. Add job executors as below:

   ![Production Cluster](images/production-cluster.png)